LichtAD/Career-Horizon/README.md

 npm i
 ```

-- Create .env.local file and add all the environment variables
+- Create .env.local file and add all the environment variables from firebase

 - Run the project
 ```